rivtlib-dev/rivtlib.github.io/README.rst

  rv.I(rS) - static text, images, tables and math (Insert) rv.V(rS) - equations (Values)
- rv.T(rS) - Python functions and scripts (Tools) rv.write_public() - formatted rivt document output to public folders rv.write_private() - formatted rivt document output to private folders
+ rv.T(rS) - Python functions and scripts (Tools) rv.write_public() - formatted document output to public folders rv.write_private() - formatted document output to private folders

-rv.R may be followed by arbitrary sequences of rv.I, rv.V and rv.T.
-When
+rv.R may be followed by sequences of rv.I, rv.V and rv.T in arbitrary orders.
-running in an IDE (e.g. VSCode), each function may be run interactively using the standard cell decorator *# %%*.
-Interactive output and output to stdout (terminal) is formatted as utf-8 text.
-The rv.write function generates formatted documents and reports in text, GitHub Markdown (ghmd) and PDF, and exports calculated values to a csv file for reuse.
+When running in an IDE (e.g. VSCode) each function may be run interactively using the standard cell decorator *# %%*.
+Interactive output to stdout (terminal) is formatted as utf-8 text.
+The rv.write function generates formatted documents and reports in text, GitHub Markdown (ghmd) and PDF, and exports calculated values to a csv file for reuse in subsequent files.

-rivt syntax includes arbitrary unicode and rivt commands and tags.
+**rivt** syntax includes arbitrary unicode with rivt commands and tags.
 It wraps and extends reStructuredText (reST).
-See https://rivt-doc.net  for user manual

 ========
 commands
 ========

-A rivt command reads or writes external files and is triggered by starting a line with ||.
+A rivt command reads or writes external files.
+It is triggered by starting a line with ||.
 Commands are implemented per API function.
-Either-or parameter choices below are designated with semi-colons.
-List parameters are separated with commas.
+(Either-or parameter choices below are designated with semi-colons.
+List parameters are separated with commas).

 ::